filecoin-project/filecoin-plus-client-onboarding/.github/ISSUE_TEMPLATE/client_allocation_request.md

 ---
 name: Client Datacap Allocation Request
-about: Use the [Fil+ App](https://plus.fil.org/verifiers) in order to request DataCap!
-If the [Fil+ app](https://plus.fil.org/verifiers) is not available, then open a new issue in this repo to request datacap.
+about: Ppen a new issue in this repo to request small amounts of DataCap directly from a specific notary.
 title: 'Client Allocation Request for: [Personal or Organization Name]'
 labels: 'state:Request'
 assignees: ''